 Teachers are a reflection of the school for which they work.
 When a school is looking to hire new teachers, they want people who will represent them well.
 Make sure that you look neat and professional.
 Always wear a suit to a teaching interview; even though this is not required as daily attire in most schools.
 A suit conveys professionalism and authority.
 These are two qualities that are present in a quality teaching candidate.

 Schools do not want to hire young teachers who are going to buddy up to their students and flout school policy for the sake of popularity.
 If you are a young looking new teacher, try your best to dress in a manner that makes you look more mature.
-Looking too young is a common reason why newer teachers are not strong candidates for teaching positions.
+Dressing like a teenager could be the reason some newer teachers are not strong candidates for teaching positions.

 If they offer you a substitute or assistant teaching position, don’t be alarmed.
 Accept the position.
 It will only be temporary.
-Many schools will do this with applicants first, to ensure they will be able to adapt to the policies, position and students.
+Many schools will do this with applicants first, to ensure they will be able to adapt to the policies, position, and students.
 They want to make sure the person they hire will fit their needs.

 Always do your best to send an email to follow-up or reach out via phone.